-Where there is a team involved in vaccine administration – all members of that team should be involved in a safety briefing prior to participating in each vaccination session to clarify the vaccine being used, remind staff of the dose to be administered and how that vaccine is handled, and to clarify roles and responsibilities.
+Where there is a team involved in vaccine administration, all members of that team should be involved in a safety briefing before participating in each vaccination session.
+This will clarify roles and responsibilities, and will ensure everyone involved knows which vaccine and the characteristics of the vaccine being used, the dose to be administered and how that vaccine is handled.

 Take a break between vaccines

-When a different vaccine is to be administered, a break between vaccination sessions should be scheduled and a nominated staff member made responsible for ensuring that the work station is cleared completely of the first vaccine and all associated consumables and documentation prior to introducing the new vaccine and relevant consumables and documentation into the work station.
+When a different vaccine is to be administered, schedule a break between vaccination sessions.
+Nominate a staff member to be responsible for ensuring that the work area is cleared completely of the first vaccine and all associated consumables and documentation before the new vaccine and relevant consumables and documentation are brought into the work area.

 Report and learn from incidents

-All errors and near misses are to be notified to the designated clinical lead and reported using local governance processes and to the SVOC and RVOC.
+Notify all errors and near misses to the designated clinical lead and report to the SVOC and RVOC using local governance processes.
 This will ensure that learning can be shared more widely and the content of national SOPs adjusted if appropriate.
 A standard operating procedure is available.

 - Reviewed no change by agreement